The Engineering Approach to Dating

 • Third, have open body language.
 Don’t slouch, cross your arms or legs, or put your hands in front of you.
 You will look very closed off and uncomfortable.
 Also, don’t put your hands in your pockets, it gives off nervousness.
 Try to take up more space/presence and look more open.

 • Finally, smile.
-Don’t put on a poker face all the time in public, or always be looking down or staring at your phone.
+Don’t put on a poker face all the time in public, always be looking down or staring at your phone, or have headphones on all the time.
 It makes you look cold and unapproachable.

 Many people say they are confident, open, or relaxed, but their body language screams insecurity, anxiety, and unavailability.
 It is easy to tell.
 Pay attention to your body language.